Board of Directors

 Treasurer

-A native Oregonian, Nicole Blizzard (she/her) is a Certified Public Accountant who currently serves as a Financial Accounting Supervisor at Moda Health.
+A native Oregonian, Nicole Blizzard (she/her) is a Certified Public Accountant who currently serves as Financial Accounting Director at Moda Health.
 Nicole has an extensive accounting background, with experience in both public and private accounting, particularly in the healthcare industry.
 Nicole graduated with a bachelor’s degree from George Fox University, where she was an integral member of the women’s basketball team for four years, helping lead the team to a national championship matchup.
 Nicole’s experience in sports has helped shape her professional experience and leadership.
-In addition to her work with The Intertwine Alliance, Nicole serves as the treasurer of the board of directors for Nursingale, a nonprofit that provides in-home, family-centered care for medically fragile children and young adults, a cause that she is very passionate about.
 Outside of her professional responsibilities, Nicole enjoys spending time outdoors, enjoying the many lakes, rivers, mountains and beaches that Oregon has to offer.
 She looks forward to combining her passion for the outdoors with her work for The Intertwine Alliance.

 Brad Burke (he/him) is a lifelong Oregon resident and co-owner of Ash Creek Forest Management, LLC, a B-Corp habitat restoration company.
 Prior to purchasing the business, Brad was the Lead Project Manager for Ash Creek, running hundreds of habitat restoration projects across the Pacific Northwest.
 He also works as a freelance film producer, predominantly on films that feature under-represented communities, like "The Last Day of Retrograde" (2022), a feature film dark comedy centered around queer identity, and "Sohayla Horani: Interested or Racist" (2020), a standup show about Sohayla Horani's experiences growing up Muslim in a post-9/11 US.
 Outside of work, Brad can be found brewing hard cider, making Big Leaf Maple syrup, or being slightly competitive in a board game.